athrvakhrbde/wrong2/content/_index.md

 ---
-title: Welcome
+title: Welcome to Wrong
-hero:
-  heading: "Welcome to Wrong"
-  maxWidthPX: 652
 ---

-Welcome to my site.
-This is the main content area.
+Welcome to Wrong.
+This is where your journey begins.